xmtp/xmtp-dot-org/docs/tutorials/performance.md

 Message content can be optionally compressed using the `compression` option.
 The value of the option is the name of the compression algorithm to use.
 Currently supported are `gzip` and `deflate`.
 Compression is applied to the bytes produced by the content codec.

 Content will be decompressed transparently on the receiving end.
 Note that `Client` enforces maximum content size.
 The default limit can be overridden through the `ClientOptions`.
-Consequently a message that would expand beyond that limit on the receiving end will fail to decode.
+Consequently, a message that would expand beyond that limit on the receiving end will fail to decode.

 ```ts
 import { Compression } from "@xmtp/xmtp-js";